MilliHub-dev/py_veyu/README.md

-# Veyu - Redefining Mobility
+# Veyu - Vehicles just for you

 ### Windows Instructions